Privacy Policy

 Successful applicants will be notified by email and the information they have provided will be converted into a Kiron Student profile as the basis for the relationship between the Student and Kiron.
 In the event that an application is not accepted, all registration data will be deleted promptly.

-Within Kiron, until the applicant has been accepted, only the team at Kiron in charge of reviewing applications and its members will have access to the data provided with the application.
-All data is stored and processed on Kiron’ secure server infrastructure hosted by DigitalOcean.
+Within Kiron, until the applicant has been accepted, only the employees at Kiron in charge of reviewing applications will have access to the data provided with the application.
+All data is stored and processed on Kiron’ secure server infrastructure hosted by SysEleven.
 During the application process and until you have been accepted as a Student, we will not transfer your data to any external party.

 When your application is successful, regardless whether you have enrolled with a Google gmail account or another email address, your profile will be set up on Campus as Kiron Student.